awsdocs/aws-cdk-guide/doc_source/hello_world.md

 </dependency>
 ```

+**Tip**
-If you are using a Java IDE, it probably has a simpler way to add this dependency to your project\.
-Resist temptation and edit `pom.xml` by hand\.
+If you are using a Java IDE, it probably has a simpler way to add this dependency to your project, such as a GUI for editing the POM\.
+We recommend editing `pom.xml` by hand because of the use of the `cdk.version` variable, which helps keep the versions of installed modules consistent\.

 ------
 #### [ C\# ]